kyma-project/cp-mod-migrator/README.md

 Docker Images are executed during startup of newly installed Kyma Connectivity Proxy module as init containers included into the Connectivity Proxy Operator Deployment. \
 The migration process is designed to be idempotent and can be repeated without any side effects.

+### Configuration Migrator

+It performs the following steps:

+1. Finds default `connectivityproxy CR`
+2. Exits with error if the `connectivityproxy CR` doesn't exist
+3. Exits with success if one of the following conditions is true:
+    - The Connectivity Proxy 2.9.3 is not installed
+    - The `connectivityproxy CR` exists, and have `connectivityproxy.sap.com/migrated` annotation set (migration was performed already)
+4. Reads the current user configuration from `connectivity-proxy`, and `connectivity-proxy-info` config maps
+5. Updates the `connectivityproxy CR` with configuration read from the cluster
+6. Adds `migrator.kyma-project.io/migrated="true"` annotation on the CR.

+The migrator transfers the data in the following way:
+- All fields under the key `connectivity-proxy-config.yml` of the config map `connectivity-proxy` are written under `spec.config` key in the CR
+- The keys from the `connectivity-proxy-info` are mapped as follows:
+    - `onpremise_proxy_http_port` is written into `spec.config.servers.proxy.http.port`
+    - `onpremise_proxy_ldap_port` is written into `spec.config.servers.proxy.rfcandldap.port`
+    - `onpremise_socks5_proxy_port` is written into `spec.config.servers.proxy.socks5.port`
+- if tenant mode is shared `spec.secretconfig.integration.connectivityservice.secretname` key is set with `connectivity-proxy-service-key` value

+### Backup

+It performs the following steps:
+1. Checks if `connectivityproxy` CRD is installed on the cluster, and exits with success if it is not the case
+2. Finds default `connectivityproxy CR`
+3. Exits with success if the `connectivityproxy CR` doesn't exist
+4. Exits with success if the `connectivityproxy CR` `migrator.kyma-project.io/backed-up="true"` annotation (backup was completed already)
+5. Creates `connectivity-proxy-backup` namespace if it doesn't exist
+6. Copies `connectivity-proxy`, and `connectivity-proxy-info` config maps into `connectivity-proxy-backup` namespace
+7. Adds `migrator.kyma-project.io/backed-up="true"` annotation on the CR.

+### Cleaner

+1. Checks if `connectivityproxy` CRD is installed on the cluster, and exits with success if it is not the case
+2. Finds default `connectivityproxy CR`
+3. Exits with success if the `connectivityproxy CR` doesn't exist
+4. Exits with success if the `connectivityproxy CR` `migrator.kyma-project.io/cleaned="true` annotation (cleanup was completed already)
+5. Removes the legacy Connectivity Proxy 2.9.3 Kubernetes objects from the cluster (`deployments`, `statuefulsets`, `services`, `configmaps` etc.)
+6. Adds `migrator.kyma-project.io/cleaned="true"` annotation on the CR.

+## Migration process
 ### Prerequisites

   - Kyma Cluster with legacy Connectivity Proxy component installed
   - New Connectivity Proxy Kyma module ready to be enabled on Kyma cluster
   - Module configured to include Connectivity Proxy init containers.

-## Usage
+### Implementation details

-The migration task will be completed during startup of the `Connectivity Proxy Operator` pod, and implemented with init containers. \
+The migration task will be automatically completed during startup of the `Connectivity Proxy Operator` pod, and implemented with init containers. \
 This Deployment and the default `ConnectivityProxy custom resource (CR)` will be installed on the Kyma cluster when new `Connectivity Proxy Kyma module` is enabled by the user.

 The Connectivity Proxy Operator pod runs Connectivity Proxy Migrator components as init containers in following order:

-1. **Migrator** - Extracts the user configuration from config maps and saves it into `ConnectivityProxy CR`.
+1. **Configuration Migrator** - Extracts the user configuration from config maps and saves it into `ConnectivityProxy CR`.
 2. **Backup** - Backup of the user configuration into separate namespcace `connectivity-proxy-backup`.
 3. **Cleaner** - Deletes previous installation of connectivity proxy.